GeostatsGuy/GeostatsPy/README.md

 * **Alex E. Gigliotti** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
 Established unit testing.

+* **Travis Salomaki** - undergraduate student working with Michael Pyrcz at the University of Texas at Austin.
+Improving package docs.

 ## Package Inventory